Henry Vane the Elder: Dismissal by the King

 Vane thought that Strafford's attainder would reconcile king and people.
 He commented "God send us now a happy end of our troubles and a good peace" on the passing of the bill.
 He did not see that it put an end to his prospects of remaining in the king's service, as its effects were for a time delayed by the difficulty of finding a suitable successor.
 He was even appointed one of the five commissioners of the treasury when William Juxon resigned in May 1641.

 In August 1641 Vane accompanied Charles I to Scotland, and as no successor to Francis Windebank, his former colleague in the secretaryship, had yet been appointed, he was charged to correspond with (Sir) Edward Nicholas, clerk of the council.
 His letters during this period are printed in the ‘Nicholas Papers'.
 Although his post as treasurer of the household had already been promised to Thomas, second baron Savile (afterwards Earl of Sussex), he was confident that he should keep both it and the secretaryship.
 But as soon as Charles returned to London he gave the treasurership to Savile, and a few days later dismissed Vane from the secretaryship and all other posts at court (November 1641).
 It was remarked at the time that Vane had "the very ill luck to be neither loved nor pitied of any man," and the king was convinced of his treachery.

 Parliamentarian

 Vane soon joined the opposition.
 On 13 December 1641 Pym moved that Vane's name should be added to the committee of thirty-two for Irish affairs.
 Two months later, when the militia bill was drawn up, parliament nominated Vane as lord lieutenant of Durham (10 February 1642).
-When the civil war broke out, Durham, which was predominantly royalist in feeling, fell at once under the control of the Royalists, and Vane exercised no real authority there till after its reconquest at the end of 1644.
+When the civil war broke out, Durham, which was predominantly royalist in feeling, fell at once under the control of the Royalists, and Vane exercised no real authority there until after its reconquest at the end of 1644.
 John Lilburne who was bitterly hostile to all the Vanes because Sir Henry had been one of his judges, accused him of causing the loss of Durham by negligence and treachery, but the charge met with no belief from parliament.